 So you’ve read an explanation of what a split air conditioner is in the section above, so let’s talk about a packaged air conditioner.
 If you remember, a split air conditioner is an air conditioner that is split into two different parts, hence the name.
 A packaged air conditioner, however, has both of these components integrated into one, nice, neat little package, giving it its name – packaged air conditioner.

 A packaged air conditioner contains all of the components that a split air conditioner does, but it puts them in a smaller, more compact system.
 So, you might still be wondering – why would I want a split air conditioner if I could just get a package system?
 We’ll discuss the pros and cons of a packaged air conditioner in just a second, but the biggest reason that people use packaged air conditioners over split HVAC systems is actually a result of space – packaged air conditioners are typically used when there isn’t enough room for a split air conditioner.
+Here’s are some examples of packaged AC units: Day & Night Packaged AC Units.
 Let’s take a look at the pros and cons of a packaged air conditioner.

 Packaged Air Conditioner Pros: